CmsHI/pPbJPsiAnalysis/analysisMacros/FittingSys/dir_fitSys/README.txt

-Here plots for fit systemtaic uncertainties is stored
+Here plots for fit systemtaic uncertainties are stored